 What to Take on Your Walk

 It’s important that you carry the right essentials for the Tongariro Walk (or any walk you undertake in New Zealand), weather conditions can change very quickly and due to the rugged and alpine environment of this walk the weather in the car park can differ greatly from conditions further up the track.

-	Food and plenty of fluid (2 litres.
+Food and plenty of fluid (Take at least 2 litres of water.
 There is nowhere to get water so you must carry it)

 - Waterproof and windproof raincoat and trousers